Updated: September, 2021

 )

-If you follow that rule you should be good.
-Also, this guide recommends starting with the simplest model that works, and only expanding it when needed.
+The above examples are only suggestions.
+Ultimately, how you set this up is up to the details of your own application's data models, Also, this guide recommends starting with the simplest model that works, and only expanding it when needed.
 You know, YAGNI and all.

 Now that we've figured out how to model our data we can finally wire everything up.
 Time to finally get paid!